mikkoim/dinotool/README.md

   -o, --output            Path for the output (required).

 Options:
-  --save-features MODE    Save extracted features: full, flat, or frame --model-name MODEL      Model to use (default: dinov2_vits14_reg) --input-size W H        Resize input before processing.
+  -s, --save-features MODE    Save extracted features: full, flat, or frame -m, --model-name MODEL      Model to use (default: dinov2_vits14_reg) --input-size W H        Resize input before processing.
 Must be set for batch
-                          processing of image folders --batch-size N          Batch size for faster processing --only-pca              Only visualize PCA features.
+                          processing of image folders -b, --batch-size N          Batch size for faster processing --only-pca              Only visualize PCA features.
   --no-vis                Only output features with no visualization.
                           --save features must be set.